 Indianapolis to Hocking Hills

 It always takes at least an hour to mobilize and get out the door for a trip in the morning no matter what is already packed ahead of time.
-We left at 5:00 am in the morning for my first Hiking experience in United states.
+We left at 5:00 am in the morning for my first Hiking experience in the United States.
 Yay!!

 Old Man’s Cave

 The place is named for Richard Rowe, a hermit that used to live there in the 19th-century and this is the most popular spot to visit in Hocking Hills.

 I would recommend getting there early because it gets crowded as the day goes on.
 With destinations such as the upper falls, Devils bathtub, lower falls, lower gorge, upper gorge, there is beauty throughout every step of the trail.
 If you are in the area for a day trip only, this is where you will be able to see the most.

 There are trails to both Cedar Falls and Ash Cave from the cave!